logo for strength-and-power-for-volleyball.com

 Bodybuilding is more closely related to training for increased muscular endurance.

 To add bulk, bodybuilders lift lighter weight at lower intensities (ie: 50% 1RM) with higher number of reps and sets (ie: 4 sets of 12 to 15 reps per exercise) with less rest between sets (ie: 30 to 90 seconds).
-Total volume (sets X reps X weight) for the workout is much higher than weight training for volleyball.
+Total volume (sets X reps X weight) for the workout is much higher than building strength for volleyball.

-Therefore, a bodybuilding program is much different from a volleyball weight training program whereas the goal for volleyball is to increase muscular strength and power and not necessarily muscular endurance.
+Therefore, a bodybuilding program is much different from volleyball training programs whereas the goal for volleyball is to increase muscular strength and power and not necessarily muscular endurance.

 Women can get strong, muscular, and fit while staying incredibly attractive and feminine.